abdiaziz2112/abdiaziz2112/README.md

 ---

-Thank you for exploring my profile!
+Thank you for exploring my profile.
 I'm always eager to collaborate on challenging projects and innovate together.